zz-blue/CaLES-test/source/Introduction.rst

    mpirun -n 2 cales

-See :ref:`2.3.
-Visualization <visualization_section>` for how to visualize the output files.
+See :ref:`Visualization <visualization_section>` for how to visualize the output files.

 Contributing
 ----------------------------